uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 * Installation Help (use Piazza or Office Hours)
 * Homework Questions (use Piazza)

 _PLEASE_ be patient with us in responding.
-We receive A LOT of email and it's easy to get behind.
-If there is a time-critical nature to your note, please let us know that as well.

 Emails will generally be responded to within the next two *business* days (not including weekends or holidays).
 If you do not hear back within three